 Erosion control may be placed along the waterside slope of the new Sacramento Bypass North Levee.
 If constructed, a 715 linear foot section of the waterside levee slope of the new Sacramento Bypass North Levee will be lined with concrete to provide erosion control.
-The concrete would be 6 inches thick and poured over the constructed slope bank of the new North levee.
+The concrete will be 6 inches thick and poured over the constructed slope bank of the new North levee.

 A variety of earthmoving equipment such as graders, scrapers, loaders, excavators, backhoes, haul trucks, cement trucks, and bulldozers will do most of the earthmoving work within the Project Area.
 Water trucks, service trucks, and other typical construction vehicles will be present.

-Access to the site will occur via I-5 and I-80, Highway 50, Reed Avenue, Old River Road, Harbor Boulevard, Tule Jack Road, Yolo County Roads 124 and 126, and the existing levee roads.
+Access to the site will occur via I-5 and I-80, Highway 50, Reed Avenue, Old River Road, Harbor Boulevard, Tule Jack Road, Yolo County Roads 124 and 126.
+Once the trucks access the action area, they will travel along the existing levee to Project construction areas.